 Phoenix is Western Australia’s leading workers’ compensation broker.
 Our personalised insurance service assists business owners in obtaining the most suitable insurance coverage, helping to reduce the financial impact on both injured workers and businesses in the case of an adverse workplace incident.

 Protect Your Business From Work Related Injury

-Workers compensation is a form of insurance payment paid to employees if they are injured at work or become sick due to their work.
-Phoenix Insurance Brokers specialises in Workers’ Compensation Insurance for small to medium sized businesses and for the self-employed.
+Workers’ compensation is a form of business insurance payment paid to employees if they are injured or become sick due to their work.
+Phoenix Insurance Brokers specialises in workers’ compensation insurance for small to medium-sized businesses and self-employed business owners.

-With a solid reputation for excellence in customer care and for delivering reliable policies specific to Western Australia, Phoenix has gained a reputation as a leading Workers’ Compensation Insurance broker.
-Not only can we provide expert advice on the right Workers’ Compensation Insurance for your business, we can also provide ongoing maintenance and support of your Workers’ Compensation Insurance.
+With a solid reputation for excellence in customer care and for delivering reliable policies specific to Western Australia and for Australian businesses, Phoenix Insurance has gained a reputation as one of the leading workers’ compensation insurance brokers in WA.
+Not only can we provide expert advice on the right workers’ compensation insurance for your business, but we can also provide ongoing maintenance and support of your workers’ compensation insurance.